especete/paste/README.md

 paste
 =====

-Baseline files for nee projects.
+Baseline files for new projects.